Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 Like the G-Explorer, the breathable, nylon upholstery is machine washable and can be ordered in four different color configurations (the same ones we mentioned above).

-Also, like the G-Explorer, the Excel G Logic Wheelchair features 24” wheels, although they sport indoor treads, rather than all-terrain.
-The chair uses the same quick release pin system, which makes swapping the wheels out or taking them off for transport a simple proposition.
+Also, like the G-Explorer, the Excel G Logic Wheelchair features 24” wheels, although they sport indoor treads rather than all-terrain.
+The chair uses the same quick-release pin system, which makes swapping the wheels out or taking them off for transport a simple proposition.

 Tiempo Travel Mobility Scooter

-3.6 Summary The only Excel model we don’t like.
-The Tiempo Travel Mobility Scooter is an underpowered chair, and doesn’t handle well on anything but flat, level terrains, preferably pavement or indoors.
-If all you’re looking for is a scooter to get you around in an urban environment, this one will do, but you’ll pay a premium to import it.
+Recommended For: If all you’re looking for is a scooter to get you around in an urban environment, this one will do, but you’ll pay a premium to import it.
 There are cheaper options available.
-Not recommended. |
+Not recommended.

 Of all the models Excel makes, the Tiempo Travel Mobility Scooter is the only one that disappoints us.

-This is almost certainly a function of the differences between the American and European market, but in our view, as a mobility scooter, this one is underpowered and not capable of handling a diverse range of terrains to make it a good value for the money.
+This is almost certainly a function of the differences between the American and European markets, but in our view, as a mobility scooter, this one is underpowered and not capable of handling a diverse range of terrains to make it a good value for the money.

 Here’s a quick overview of the model: